Iraneus/betamedneed/_services/coupon.md

 ![Coupon lady](/images/illustrations/pharm-lady.jpg)

-Use MedNeed Coupon to get discounts on these products:
+Use MedNeed Coupon to get discounts on products from the following vendors:

 ## Medicines: